grst/pygenesig/docs/prepare_data.md

 ## for testing signatures
-For testing signatures, we again need the [target annotation](#target-annotation) as *standard of truth*.
+For testing signatures, we again need the [target annotation](#target-annotation) as *ground truth*.
 Additionally we need to provide the signatures we want to test.

 ### Signature Dictionary
 Signatures are represented as a simple dictionary, mapping the signature name to a list of genes.
 A gene is represented by it's row-index in the gene expression matrix: